Khalifa Ezzat: Friday sermons

 The Friday Speech is considered one of the special features of the Friday prayer.
-Khalifa takes a contemporary and practical approach in the Friday sermons, which he regularly delivers at Regents Park Mosque.
+Khalifa takes a contemporary and practical approach in the Friday sermons.
 The topics which he has covered thus far, include issues which effect the Muslim's on both an individual and communal level.
 The Friday sermons also, serve as important reminders for the congregation, of the Muslim's duty to their Creator and responsibility towards others.
 The Mosque, attracts many crowds and is a perfect opportunity for the Imam's to address the mass on contemporary issues.
-The speech, attended by around four thousand people men and women), is delivered in Arabic and English and lasts for 30 minutes.
+The speech, attended by thousands men and women), is delivered in Arabic and English.

 The objective of the speeches is to encourage people to engage in activities that bring benefit to themselves and others and to avoid all that God has ordained to be avoided, to remember and glorify God alone as the Creator of all, to follow the example of Muhammad, to tackle current issues that affect the Muslim community, to inform and highlight to the people the importance of peace, coexistence, tolerance, and respecting the law of the land that they are living in.